 More and more everyday objects are connected: from the fridge to street lights, large and small devices require energy to function and to communicate with each other.

-And it is precisely here that the C-PVEH comes into play by converting environmental vibrations into usable electrical energy: a feature that goes hand in hand with the Internet of Things, to make the many small devices scattered throughout our home networks more and more autonomous ( and urban).
+And it is precisely here that C-PVEH comes into play by converting environmental vibrations into usable electrical energy: a feature that goes hand in hand with the internet of things, to make the many small devices scattered throughout our home networks increasingly autonomous ( and urban).

 How does it work?

 The device developed by the team, called C-PVEH, uses a combination of piezoelectric materials and a carbon fiber reinforced polymer, known as CFRP.
-It's efficient, durable, and appears to be the ideal solution for powering these IoT devices.
-“We considered whether a vibration energy harvester (PVEH), which leverages the toughness of CFRP together with a composite piezoelectric, could be a more efficient and durable means of energy harvesting," he says I smoke Narita, co-author of the study (that I link to you here) and professor at Tohoku University's Graduate School of Environmental Studies.
+It is efficient, durable and appears to be the ideal solution for powering these IoT devices.
+“We have been thinking about whether a vibration energy harvester (PVEH), which uses the strength of CFRP together with a composite piezoelectric, it could be a more efficient and durable means of energy harvesting,” he says I smoke Narita, co-author of the study (that I link to you here) and professor at Tohoku University's Graduate School of Environmental Studies.

 And how did it go?
 Good vibes

-The C-PVEH did not disappoint.
+The C-PVEH did not disappoint expectations.
 Tests and simulations have shown that the device can maintain high performance even after being folded more than 100.000 times.
-It has been shown to be able to store the energy generated and power LED lights.
-Furthermore, it surpassed other KNN-based polymer composites in terms of energy generation density.
+It has demonstrated the ability to store the energy generated and power LED lights.
+Furthermore, it outperformed other KNN-based polymer composites in terms of energy production density.

-This new invention looks set to propel the development of self-made IoT sensors, leading to more energy-efficient IoT devices.
+This new invention looks set to push the development of self-made IoT sensors, leading to more energy-efficient IoT devices.
 Not only that, Narita and his colleagues are excited about the technological advancement of their device.
-The mix of excellent energy production density and high strength could drive future research into other composite materials for different applications.
+The mix of excellent energy-producing density and high strength could drive future research into other composite materials for different applications.